 In 2015 Forbes predicted that embedded analytics could save US companies $60 B by 2020 but, in order for companies to leverage the full capabilities of analytics in their organisations, the human analytics interface must be robust and fit for purpose.
 This is especially so in uncertain environments where the reliance on human decision making and management is high, but how can we achieve this?

-Dr Phillips is the first researcher to have explicitly used an Action Research approach to improve forecast use and understanding throughout the operations and supply chain of a global manufacturer.
+Dr Phillips used an Action Research approach to improve forecast use and understanding throughout the operations and supply chain of a global manufacturer.
 In a complex business setting it is sometimes difficult to capture all of the relevant information in our data systems and there is a tendency for individual units to silo.
 Under these conditions models which only capture process and data can fall short of expectations and miss nuances which are held implicitly by the organisation.
 Using methods such as Action Research together with contextualised explanatory models we can enhance engagement and create new organisational pathways to understanding.